 Bishop is also very worldly.
 In this movie he travels between Brazil, Thailand, Malaysia, Australia, Bulgaria and Cambodia.
 And he always knows where to go, who to talk to, what to do.
 At one point he knows to use a product I didn’t know was real: shark repellent cream.
 That would make a really good swag item for this movie.
 But the fact that they hype up an island surrounded by sharks and then never show any sharks shows you that they are not here to give us their 100%.

-They in this case they means director Dennis Gansel (GIRLS ON TOP, BEFORE THE FALL, WE ARE THE NIGHT) and writers Philip Shelby (author of Covert-One: The Cassandra Compact with Robert Ludlum), Tony Mosher and Brian Pittman.
+In this case they means director Dennis Gansel (GIRLS ON TOP, BEFORE THE FALL, WE ARE THE NIGHT) and writers Philip Shelby (author of Covert-One: The Cassandra Compact with Robert Ludlum), Tony Mosher and Brian Pittman.
 Second unit director was Vic Armstrong (TOTAL RECALL, DOUBLE IMPACT, THE PHANTOM), fight coordinator was J.J.
 Perry (UNDISPUTED II, HAYWIRE), but Allan Poppleton (Statham’s stunt double in KILLER ELITE and THE EXPENDABLES 2) is also credited for both of those jobs.
-I don’t know anything about Popwell but unfortunately the action scenes, being shot in the close up, not-always-sure-what-exactly-I’m-looking-at-here style of part 1, don’t display the signature energy of the other two legends.
+I don’t know anything about him, but unfortunately the action scenes, being shot in the close up, not-always-sure-what-exactly-I’m-looking-at-here style of part 1, don’t display the signature energy of the other two legends.

 I like the original Charles Bronson THE MECHANIC and I also liked the Statham version.
 My complaints of the first Statham one were the crappiness of the action scenes and one weird violation of the action movie code where they established that a character had a ring from a martial arts championship, then only used it as a clue to the mystery and not to set up a duel.
 For part 2 the action scenes are probly even worse, but there’s not as egregious of a failed setup.
 Unless you count having Michelle Yeoh in the movie as a non-combatant.
 Also I thought I saw a rack of samurai swords in the bad guy’s boat that were never used, but most people wouldn’t notice that.
 I am hypersensitive about decorative sword setups.
 That’s just how I am.